 Pleural effusion is the presence of fluid inside the chest cavity, often caused by another disease, such as cancer or an infection.
 It needs early diagnosis and treatment through thoracoscopy.

 Pneumothorax is the presence of air inside the chest cavity due to rupture of blebs (small air sacs that form in the lung tissue).
-When recurrent, video-assisted thoracoscopic surgery (VATS) is often used.
+When recurrent, the treatment is VATS surgery.

 Hyperhydrosis is a condition in which a person sweats excessively, often affecting the hands and underarms.
 Thoracic surgeons can treat this by performing a VATS sympathectomy.
 This is a minimally invasive procedure to remove or clip a small part of the sympathetic nerve causing the sweating.